ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan.rst

 Certification scope
 -------------------

-Libcore shall be suitable to be used in safety applications according to IEC 61508, up to SIL 2.
+The core library shall be suitable to be used in safety applications according to IEC 61508, up to SIL 2.

-Therefore, we are evaluating libcore through an "assessment of non-compliant development” (according to Route 3S of 7.4.2.12).
+Therefore, we are evaluating the core library through an "assessment of non-compliant development” (according to Route 3S of 7.4.2.12).
 This assessment targets a full compliance statement to IEC 61508, SIL2, as far as it is applicable for a Software Safety Element out of Context.

-The targeted libcore version for this first safety certification is 1.87, and will apply to all qualified targets of Ferrocene :doc:`user-manual:targets/index`.
+The targeted version for this first safety certification is 1.88, and will apply to all qualified targets of Ferrocene :doc:`user-manual:targets/index`.

 Project Setup
 -------------